infrablocks/terraform-aws-account-defaults/README.md

 Usage
 -----

-To use the module, include something like the following in your terraform
+To use the module, include something like the following in your Terraform
 configuration:

 ```hcl-terraform